12-Day Family Road Trip

 Context

 Family road trip doubling as a scouting trip to explore living in western NC.
-Priority on hiking with easy/moderate kid-friendly trails (1–2 miles), with indoor backup plans for each day when the little one gets tired.
+Priority on hiking with easy/moderate kid-friendly trails (1–2 miles), with indoor backup plans for each day when Ethan gets tired.
 Visiting Asheville, Hendersonville/Flat Rock, Black Mountain, and Boone/Blowing Rock areas.
-Friend from Greenville, SC will meet you in the Asheville area.

 Asheville Days Flexibility Guide (Days 3–8)